#RedefiningTriathlon

 A City Like No Other

-A race in the heart of London – take to the streets of Dubai for an iconic course.
+A race in the heart of London – take on a course packed with iconic London landmarks.

 Qualify For Great Britain